canalplus/rx-player/doc/api/index.md

 Returns the [Adaptations](../terms.md#adaptation) being loaded per type if a [Manifest](../terms.md#manifest) is loaded.
-The returned object will have at most a key for each type ("video", "audio", "text" and "image") which will each contain an array of Adaptation Objects.
+The returned object will have at most a key for each type ("video", "audio", "text", "overlay" and "image") which will each contain an array of Adaptation Objects.

 The Adaptation object structure is relatively complex and is described in the [Manifest Object structure page](./manifest.md#adaptation).